ABCGop/VxMusic/README.md

 2. In the three dots menu at the top-right of the screen, click "Developer settings"
 3. Enable "Unknown sources"

-## Translating

-If you'd like to help translate VxMusic, check out [our project in Weblate.](https://hosted.weblate.org/engage/VxMusic/) Weblate allows us to solve issues with translation inconsistency, edited strings, etc.

-> Preferably do not send pull requests if you can.
-They can cause merging issues, which can lead to the loss of translation work from you or other people.

-Thank you for helping translate VxMusic!

 ## Donate

 If you like VxMusic, you're welcome to send a donation.
 Donations will support the development,